 Rollins graduated with honors from the University of Texas School of Law and spent several years as a litigator with Hughes & Luce, L.L.P., in Dallas, Texas, focusing primarily on complex commercial litigation.
 She also completed a federal judicial clerkship with the Honorable Barbara M.G.
 Lynn, a United States Federal District Judge in the Northern District of Texas.

 She received the 2008 Thomas Roe Award, the top honor for free market think tank leadership, at the State Policy Network’s annual meeting in Scottsdale, Arizona.
-In 2011, Rollins was recognized in Texas Monthly as one of the 25 most influential leaders in Texas.
+Rollins was recognized in Texas Monthly as one of the 25 most influential leaders in Texas.
+In 2013, Rollins was invited to join the Young Presidents' Organization which unites approximately 20,000 business leaders in more than 120 countries—creating better leaders through education and the exchange of ideas.

 Media appearances for Rollins have extended from local Texas newspapers to major international publications, in keeping with her imperative to the Foundation to be Texas-focused and nationally relevant.
-Her most recent major hits include a segment debating Texas versus California on Fox News’ “The O’Reilly Factor;” several guest spots discussing matters from energy policy to education reform to Aggie football on Bill Bennett’s nationally-syndicated radio show “Morning in America;” and even a stint as guest-host of Salem radio's “Mike Gallagher Show.”
+Her most recent major hits include a segment debating Texas versus California on Fox News’ “The O’Reilly Factor” and “Hannity;” Fox Business Network’s “Stossel;” several guest spots discussing matters from energy policy to education reform to Aggie football on Bill Bennett’s nationally-syndicated radio show “Morning in America;” and even a stint as guest-host of Salem radio’s “Mike Gallagher Show.”
 Rollins is an ideal and always relevant participant in shows and discussions on nearly any topic affecting the great American conversation.

 Rollins and her husband Mark, an executive in the energy business, live in Fort Worth with their four young children—Luke, Jake, Anna, and Lillian.